Electronic Research Administration (eRA)

 Sponsor eRA Portals

 Grants.gov is the single access point for grant programs offered by all Federal grant making agencies.
 Use this link to search for federal funding opportunities.
-ORA is already registered with Grants.gov for proposal submission.
+Office of Research is already registered with Grants.gov for proposal submission.
 You do not need to register in order to access solicitations or prepare and submit proposals.
 Contact your pre-award administrator for more information or assistance.

 FastLane is the National Science Foundation’s (NSF) online website portal through which researchers and potential researchers, reviewers, research administrators and their organizations can prepare and submit proposals and reports, and present results to their NSF Program Officials.